MaksimB96/FitnessMadeMinimal/README.md

 ### Structure
 The website is designed in such a way that goes with the main moto.
 Minimal approach, Maximum results.
 Therefore the layout required to be clean, consice and straight to the point
-The nav bar contains all relevant points of intrests with the main logo to the left and nav bar links to the right.
+The nav bar contains all relevant points of interest with the main logo to the left and nav bar links to the right.
 <br>

 The website is made up of 3 pages:

-    -The home page that draws a user and and links directly to other points of interests along with the main body of the website the 'minimal fitness'.
+    -The home page that draws a user and links directly to other points of interest along with the main body of the website the 'minimal fitness'.
     -The minimal fitness page that contains all relevant info along with supporting video aids and websites.
     -A contact page that allows easy contact along with additional queries.